WyldTaegr/Toggerbot/README.md

 + *Note:* Keep lines short for the `Abilities` property to allow the `Commands` property to be in-line
 `Module.exports.object`: Extends [Game.Player](#player), the object that is ultimately assigned to a player when a game begins
 - `Name: String`
-- `Priority: Number`: The priority level of the role's night ability
+- `Priority: Number`: The priority level of the role's night ability *Might not be necessary?*
 - `Attack: Number`: 0-3, None < Basic < Powerful < Unstoppable
 - `Defense: Number`: 0-3 , None < Basic < Powerful < Invincible
 - `Visits: Boolean`: States whether the role's ability causes it to visit another player